apollographql/apollo-kotlin/design-docs/Normalized cache pagination.md

 | user:1     | id: 1, name: John Smith                                 |
 | user:2     | id: 2, name: Jane Doe                                   |

-Notice how the cache key no longer includes the `page` argument, which means watching `UsersPage(page = 1)` (or any page) is enough to observe the whole list.
+The field name no longer includes the `page` argument, which means watching `UsersPage(page = 1)` or any page will observe the same list.

 Here's what happens when fetching the second page: